t-regx/t-regx.github.io/website/blog/2018-09-24-welcome-t-regx.md

    - Check if all patterns match a subject
    - Check if any pattern matches a subject
    - Invoke many replacements, and pass result of one `preg_replace()` as a subject to the other.

+But it's still a long way until `T-Regx 1.0` is released :)